Labor and Employment Law Section:

 Fellowship grant may include payment of NYSBA and Labor and Employment Law

-Section dues for one year, Labor and Employment Law Section Fall CLE Meeting
+Section dues for two years, Labor and Employment Law Section Fall CLE Meeting

 and Annual CLE Meeting registration fees, lodging and travel expenses for